lumentae/TikTokMusicViewer/README.md

 ---

 ## Limitations
-- Due to problems with miniaudio, old sound files stay in memory after playback
+- Due to problems with miniaudio, old sound files stay in memory after playback when using autoplay

 ---